goat farming in India is becoming very popular because It is one of the finest & established livestock management departments in the country.

 Housing is very important for commercial goat farming in India, but the majority of farmers raise their goats with other livestock animals, this can’t produce optimum production.

 So to start a commercial goat farm it is very important to build a good goat housing system.
-Nowadays Stall feeding is becoming more popular because of its higher production and profit than any other traditional system. while making goat farm in India you must keep these points in mind
+Nowadays Stall feeding is becoming more popular because of its higher production and profit than any other traditional system. while making a goat farm in India you must keep these points in mind

 - If goats are reared install, it is of utmost importance to provide the exercise paddock.